Latest update

 Minister Sarkaria to Hold a Press Conference

-Prabmeet Sarkaria, Minister of Transportation, and Zee Hamid, Associate Solicitor General for Auto Theft and Bail Reform, to provide remarks and hold a media availability.
+Prabmeet Sarkaria, Minister of Transportation, to provide remarks and hold a media availability.

 News Release